I don’t have much.

 On the same note.
 Give yourself a few minutes to study some of their notes and coins.
 Familiarize yourself so you don’t get a 100 and 1000 mixed up or receive the wrong change.

 10. Big City Ballin’

 Big cities equal big money.
 If you’re in the big cities expect to pay more.
 Try getting to the smaller towns, get off the beaten path, go somewhere that you know is going to be cheaper than the big city you’re in now.
 The prices will drop immediately.

 11. Know Surprises

-A big part about keeping on budget is eliminating all of the surprises.
-Make sure to call your bank first and see how much they’re going to charge you for every transaction, and make sure that you know what the ATM fees are in the country you’re going to.
-For example, in Thailand it’s usually a $5 standard fee to use the ATM.
+A big part about travel budgeting is eliminating all of the surprises.
+Make sure to call your bank first and see how much they’re going to charge you for every transaction and make sure that you know what the ATM fees are in the country you’re going to.
+For example, in Thailand, it’s usually a $5 standard fee to use the ATM.
 Visa costs, medical needs, baggage costs, etc….
 All the non-expected things are what’s going to throw you off budget, get it panned out now.
 You will be sure to have surprises along the way anyway, so eliminate any imminent ones beforehand.